IRS LT38 Notice: Prepare for Collection Actions

 How to Respond to an LT38 Notice

 Responding promptly to an LT38 notice is crucial to avoid increased penalties and interest on your outstanding tax balance.
-The IRS may start sending collection letters shortly after issuing the LT38 notice, including reminders and final notices.
+As IRS collections are active again, the IRS may start sending collection letters shortly after issuing the LT38 notice, including reminders and final notices.
 Reading an IRS notice carefully and contacting the IRS with any questions or disagreements is essential, especially to prevent an IRS levy or future property levies.
+To resolve your account more quickly, use IRS online services on the IRS website.

 Ignoring IRS communications can lead to severe complications and increased financial burdens.